-A SORP is required to carry a statement by the FRC confirming, as appropriate, that the SORP does not appear to contain any fundamental points of principle that are unacceptable in the context of current accounting practice or to conflict with an accounting standard or the FRC’s plans for future standards.
-To assist in dealing with proposals for SORPs the FRC seeks advice from the Accounting Council which has two specialist advisory committees: the Financial Sector and Other Special Industries Committee (FSOSIC) and the Committee on Accounting for Public-benefit Entities (CAPE).
+A SORP must carry a Statement by the FRC confirming, as appropriate, that the SORP does not appear to contain any fundamental points of principle that are unacceptable in the context of current financial reporting practice, auditing practice or actuarial practice, nor does it conflict with an FRC standard or undermine the FRC’s broader objectives.

 The Policy on developing SORPs also describes the role of the FRC in relation to SORPs.
 The table below sets out how this will operate within the current FRC structure:

 |Recognition as SORP-making body

 ||FRC Board Committee on advice of relevant Council

 |Statement on a SORP

 ||FRC Board or Board Committee on advice of relevant Council

 ||Council (on advice of Council advisory groups, as appropriate)

 ||Council advisory groups, as appropriate